-For many of us, honeybees are annoying.
+For many of us, bees are annoying.
 We think that their only purpose is to keep buzzing around and dropping their formic acid-laden stings on random people (this impression will certainly change when we stop getting spoonfuls of sweet honey in our morning cereal).

 If bees didn’t exist, humans wouldn’t either.